 Step 3 - Add the pumpkin puree, pumpkin spice, vanilla, and carefully whisk just until stiff peaks form.
 As soon as stiff peaks form, stop whisking immediately.
 The whipped cream will hold its shape on the whisk.
 If you scoop it up it’ll be super thick and not fall off the spoon.

 Step 4 - Serve or pipe immediately for the best texture.
 Store any leftovers in the fridge and use within 4 days (as long as the best before date on the cream is later than in 4 days).
+It's great on top of a pumpkin spice chai latte!

 Yes you can, adjust the sweetness and amount of pumpkin spice you add because it may already include some.